BenD2525/the-rescuers-p1/README.md

 ### Browser compatibility

 Google Chrome, Microsoft Edge and Mozilla Firefox all display content and images correctly and all links work as intended.

+When the website was deployed, I was able to check the site on mobile devices, and identified some bugs.

+* Meet the dogs page- Images and bios were squashed together
+* About us page- Mission contents weren't aligned
+* Home page- Pictures lacked margin

+These were all fixed with media queries.

 ### Accessibility and SEO